 Once the above criteria are met, our models enter training periods.
 You can expect to gradually notice modeled conversions flow into your conversion reporting, and are likely to see gradual improvements in reported performance.

 How does consent mode modeling work?

 Conversion modeling can help fill in blanks in media measurement at times when it’s not possible to observe the path between ad interactions and conversions.
-Conversion modeling uses machine learning to analyze observable data and historical trends, quantifying the relationship between consented and unconsented users.
+Conversion modeling uses Google AI to analyze observable data and historical trends, quantifying the relationship between consented and unconsented users.
 Then, using observable user journeys where users have consented to cookie usage, our models will assess attribution paths for the unconsented journeys.
 This creates a more complete and accurate view of advertising spend and outcomes — all while respecting user consent choices.